 The church is to bring loving discipline upon its members who are walking in unrepentant sin for the sake of restoring the individual and protecting the church.

-• The Scriptures teach that the Body is to be committed to one another in love.
+- The Scriptures teach that the Body is to be committed to one another in love.
 It instructs how we are to pursue a brother or sister trapped in sin against God or another.
 (Matthew 18:15-20, Hebrews 3:12,13, Galatians 6:1)

-• The purpose of the discipline process is to restore the repentant professing believer and to maintain the purity of the church body, not to punish or to exclude that person (Gal.
+- The purpose of the discipline process is to restore the repentant professing believer and to maintain the purity of the church body, not to punish or to exclude that person (Gal.
 6:1-2, Matt.
 18:15, 1 Cor.
 5:1-13, 2 Cor.
 2:5-13, Heb.
 12:4-13, 1 Cor.
 5:1-8)

 Complementary Design of Men and Women

-God created men and women and equal image-bearers of God, yet with differing but complementary roles that are to be celebrated.
+God created men and women as equal image-bearers of God, yet with differing but complementary roles that are to be celebrated.
 Because of the sinfulness of mankind, God’s design has been perverted throughout history.
 The church should be a place where the wonder of His design is put on display.
 God’s design is articulated in the second chapter of Genesis, before the fall.
 This passage is used to support all other references to the roles of men and women in the family and in the church, indicating that these roles were not cultural.

-• God has created men and women wonderfully different as complements, of equal value, and with differing functions for the good of all mankind.
+- God has created men and women wonderfully different as complements, of equal value, and with differing functions for the good of all mankind.
 (Genesis 2:7-25; 1 Corinthians 11:1-16; Ephesians 5:21-23; 1 Timothy 2:9-15; Galatians 3:23-29; 1 Peter 3:1-6).

-• This distinct and complementary design is seen fundamentally in the marriage relationship where the husband is called to sacrificial leadership as head of the home; as the wife is voluntarily called to follow her husband’s leadership (Genesis 2:7-25; 3:1-19; 1 Corinthians 11:1-16; 14:34-35; Ephesians 5:21-33; Colossians 3:18-19; Titus 2:4-5; 1 Peter 3:1-7)
+- This distinct and complementary design is seen fundamentally in the marriage relationship where the husband is called to sacrificial leadership as head of the home; as the wife is voluntarily called to follow her husband’s leadership (Genesis 2:7-25; 3:1-19; 1 Corinthians 11:1-16; 14:34-35; Ephesians 5:21-33; Colossians 3:18-19; Titus 2:4-5; 1 Peter 3:1-7)

-• God’s perfect design is to be modeled also in the Church Body dynamic.
+- God’s perfect design is to be modeled also in the Church Body dynamic.
 Some governing and teaching roles within the church are restricted to men (1 Corinthians 11:2-16, 1 Timothy 2:11-15).